 Magazine Hill real estate guide & listings for sale

-Magazine Hill is quiet overall, as there are usually low levels of noise from traffic.
-Public green spaces aren't well-distributed, which results in them being rather challenging to reach from most locations within Magazine Hill.
+Magazine Hill is very good for those who prefer a quiet atmosphere, as there isn't a lot of street noise or city clamour.
+Green spaces aren't well-distributed, resulting in them being rather challenging to reach from many locations within this part of the municipality.
 Still, residents will be able to access parks in nearby neighbourhoods.

 The preferred way to navigate this neighbourhood is very often a car.
 Accessing a parking spot is generally easy.
 However, residents using public transit may find very limited options in this neighbourhood due to the service's low frequency.
 Walking is not very feasible for home buyers in this part of the municipality because almost no daily errands can be run on foot.